What's included in the driveaway price of a car? (Australia 2025)

 Federal Components of Driveaway Prices

-State-by-State Breakdown: What Does Driveaway Price Include?
+State-by-State Breakdown: What Is Included in Driveaway Prices?

 Victoria (VIC)